martinos/elm-autofocus/README.md

-# elm-focus
+# elm-autofocus

-This is a example app to show one way of changing the focus from one input field to another.
+A sample app to test one approach to change the focus on ui elements.

 ## Install